palowenstein/employee-information-directory-react/README.md

 <li>Because it's a one page application, there are only 2 components: SearchForm (includes header), SearchResults (includes footer).</li>
 <li>If the application is to be scaled up, the 2 components will be broken in 4.</li>
 <li>A .gitignore file is present at the root level to prevent the upload of node_modules, Macintosh .DS_Store files and raw assets.</li>
 <li>The end user must first execute the package.json file located in the root folder of the application.
-This can be done in Apple's Terminal via the <kbd>npm install command</kbd> and will install the required dependencies (antd design, axios, react and its extensions) needed for the program to run.</li>
+This can be done in Apple's Terminal via the <kbd>npm install</kbd> command and will install the required dependencies (antd design, axios, react and its extensions) needed for the program to run.</li>
 <li>For the application to run in an heroku environment, a <strong>Procfile</strong> file with the startup instruction <kbd>npm start</kbd> is included in the root directory.</li>
 </ul>